rahil001/httpClient/README.md

         }
     }
 ```
-### Feature App
+### child mini App
-1. If feature App wants to clone an instance from default Instance created by composite App then call the clone method like below.
+1. If child mini App wants to clone an instance from default Instance created by composite App then call the clone method like below.
-calling clone method will merge the config of feature and composite app and returns a new instance.
+calling clone method will merge the config of child mini and main app and returns a new instance.
 3. second argument is the key passed while cloning so as to keep the reference of cloned instance.
-4. cloned instance will eventually be deleted from the memory if feature App unmounts or removed.
+4. cloned instance will eventually be deleted from the memory if child mini App unmounts or removed.

 #### Create a cloned instance
-This is how feature App can clone from default instance
+This is how child mini/feature App can clone from default instance
 ```
 import { defaultHttpClient } from '@walmart/functional-components';